sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-03/fiori-ios-scpms-teched19-03.md

     These import statements will import SAP's UI framework, the OData Online as well as the Offline framework, and the Common framework containing the Logging API.

-2. Next we'll add a couple of properties required for storing a data service instance, the App Delegate instance, a Logger instance, and two arrays used to store the customer and product data.
+2. Next you'll add a couple of properties required for storing a data service instance, the App Delegate instance, a Logger instance, and two arrays used to store the customer and product data.

     Add the following lines of code inside the class brackets and right below the class definition:

     ```Swift

-    // The Logger is already setup in the AppDelegate through the SAP iOS Assistant, that's why we can easily can get an instance here.
+    // The Logger is already setup in the AppDelegate through the SAP iOS Assistant, that's why you can easily can get an instance here.
     private let logger = Logger.shared(named: "OverviewViewController")

     private var customers = [Customer]()